Kalanemi: Tarakamaya War

 In the Padma Purana, Kalanemi fought on the side of Soma and the rest of the daityas in the Tarakamaya War against the devas.
 He showered mountains upon the devas, who were terrified by the very sight of him as he had grown to immense proportions.
 He breathed flames from his mouth, and launched a number of divine missiles on his foes.
 Vishnu rode upon Garuda in order to meet him in battle.
 He shouted obscenities at the preserver deity, who merely smiled and announced his impending doom.
 Furious, Kalanemi launched a multitude of weapons on Vishnu's chest from his hundred arms.
 When the asura smashed Garuda's head with his mace, Vishnu retaliated by employing the Sudarshana Chakra to chop all of the former's arms, causing his lifeless form to shake the earth upon its collapse.

 Sons

 Kalanemi had six sons: Hamsa, Suvikrama, Kratha, Damana, Ripurmardana, and Krodhahanta, who in their previous births had been the sons of Marichi, a manasaputra (mind-born son) of Brahma.
 Due to the fact that they had performed a penance to Brahma, their grandfather, Hiranyakashipu, cursed them first to be condemned to sleep for a long period in Patala, and then altered their curse to be born on earth as the first six sons of Devaki.
-Their father, Kalanemi, would be reborn as Kans, the son of Ugrasena, and would be their uncle, killing them all immediately after their birth.
+Their father, Kalanemi, would be reborn as Kamsa, the son of Ugrasena, and would be their uncle, killing them all immediately after their birth.